donaldboulton/minimal-mistakes/_posts/2018-04-11-post-Social-Sharing.md

 Using just links in Asp.NET Core 2 add @@Context.Request.GetDisplayUrl() to get the url of the page your sharing.

 First download Mofit.Social and install it.
 Open your site folders Modules/Mofit.Social/Views/Parts/Social.cshtml and deleat everything in the file. and Add [the below](#below) changing it to your own website content.
-We will be using

-Font Awesome Icons for social icons on our bootstrap buttons but you could easily use glyph-icons or your own images instead anhd all the links open in a browser friendly window, thus no user gets lost  from your website on a new browser window, tab or page
+We will be using Font Awesome Icons for social icons on our bootstrap buttons but you could easily use glyph-icons or your own images instead anhd all the links open in a browser friendly window, thus no user gets lost  from your website on a new browser window, tab or page.

 Not a download of JavaScript or Cookies is required.